fjossinet/RNArtistCore/README.md

 * -f file_name

     Either this option or -id is mandatory.
 The local file needs to describe an RNA secondary structure (BPSEQ, VIENNA, CT and STOCKHOLM formats).
 Several file names are allowed.
+If the option -o is not used, the SVG files are stored in the working directory.

 * -id database_entry_id

     Either this option or -f is mandatory.
+If the option -o is not used, the SVG files are stored in the working directory.
 The database_entry_id has to conform to:

     * RFXXXXX: an entry from the RFAM database (https://rfam.xfam.org/).
 A 2D structure is derived from the consensus one for each RNA member of the family and exported in the ouput directory as an SVG file

-* -o dir_name

-    The directory to output the SVG files.
-The directory has to exist.

 ## Other Options: